keboola/connection-docs/orchestrator/running/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Schedule](/orchestrator/running/orchestration-main-3.png)

-You can select from 2 types of scheduling:
+You can select from two types of scheduling:

+ - Time schedule
+ - Event trigger

-### 1 Time schedule
+### Time Schedule

 The orchestration schedule is set in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) so that the orchestration always runs in a single unambiguous point in time.
 For clarity, the schedule is displayed in your local time.
 Keep in mind that other users may see different schedules.
-These may even differ during the year because of [DST](https://en.wikipedia.org/wiki/Daylight_saving_time).
+These may even differ throughout the year because of [DST](https://en.wikipedia.org/wiki/Daylight_saving_time).

 {: .image-popup}
 ![Screenshot - Orchestration Schedule](/orchestrator/running/schedule.png)

-Before scheduling an orchestration, be sure to run it and asses a reasonable schedule.
-An orchestration itself is considered a component configuration which means that it will [not run in parallel](/management/jobs/).
+Before scheduling an orchestration, be sure to run it and assess a reasonable schedule.
+An orchestration itself is considered a component configuration; this means that it will [not run in parallel](/management/jobs/).
 When you trigger an orchestration job and there is still a previous orchestration job running (some of the configured tasks are still running), the newly created orchestration job will be [waiting](/management/jobs/#waiting-jobs) until the previous one finishes.
-This means that if you have an orchestration running for one hour, and you schedule it to run every 30 minutes, you'll still have your tables updated only every hour.
-Plus you'll also clog the project with waiting jobs.
+This means that if you have an orchestration running for one hour, and you schedule it to run every 30 minutes, you'll still have your tables updated only once in an hour.
+Plus, you'll also clog the project with waiting jobs.

-### 2 Event trigger
+### Event Trigger

-Instead of time basing your orchestration execution on exact time, you can watch for a set of table and execute the orchestration after the set of table is updated.
+Instead of setting your orchestration execution for an exact time, you can wait for a table to be updated and execute the orchestration after it happens.

 {: .image-popup}
 ![Screenshot - Event Trigger](/orchestrator/running/event-trigger.png)

-When the watched table is updated, then scheduler check other watched tables if they have been also updated since last orchestration run.
-If all tables have been update since last orchestration execution, then orchestration will be executed.
+When your selected table is updated, the scheduler checks other selected tables for updates.
+Once all tables are updated since the last orchestration execution, the orchestration will run again.
-If your tables are updated very often you can use cool down period to avoid too often execution and all updates events will be ignored (can't execute orchestration) inside this period.
+If your tables get updated very often, use a cool down period to avoid too frequent executions.
+All updates will be ignored (can't execute an orchestration) within this period.

-For example if your tables are updated every 10 minutes and you are good with 1 hour old data set cool down period to 50 minutes and your data will be approximately update every 50-60 minutes instead of every 10 minutes.
+For example, if your tables are updated every 10 minutes and you are good with 1 hour old data, set the cool down period to 50 minutes and your data will be updated approximately every 50-60 minutes instead of every 10 minutes.

-The best advantage of **Event Trigger** orchestration is using this type of scheduling inside projects, where you use data from [shared buckets](/storage/buckets/sharing/) .
+The biggest advantage of the **Event Trigger** orchestration is that this type of scheduling can be used inside projects where you use data from [shared buckets](/storage/buckets/sharing/).
-You don't need to know when data in [shared bucket](/storage/buckets/sharing/) are going to be updated (like you need to know in **[Time Schedule](/orchestrator/running/#1-time-schedule)**) and you can just simply wait for update event on tables inside [shared bucket](/storage/buckets/sharing/)  and as soon as they are update you can run your own orchestrations.
+You don't need to know when data in a [shared bucket](/storage/buckets/sharing/) is going to be updated (like you need to know in
+**[Time Schedule](/orchestrator/running/#1-time-schedule)**) and you can just wait for an update event on tables inside a [shared bucket](/storage/buckets/sharing/), and as soon as they are updated, you can run your own orchestrations.

 ## Orchestration Execution